htminuslab/Efinix_T20_Dev_Board/EfinixLoader/README.md

 -nextsector          : Increase address pointer by 4096 -next64k             : Increase address pointer by 65536
 ```

+## 2.4 Read PSRAM memory

+As with the Flash memory the PSRAM can be read using the **-readpsram** argument.
+The Address pointer is shared with the Flash command.
+Thus if
+ you read a Flash or PSRAM sector the pointer is updated.

 # 3. Check FPGA status